50345/aywas/README.md

 See something I made that you want included in this resource?
 Shoot me a message on the thread.

+## TOS
+- Do not claim this code as your own and/or sell any parts of it for the sake of profit.
+- Don't do anything that would make me have to add to this.

 ## Frequently Asked Questions

 **Q:** Can I use your code for the AaC feature on Aywas?<br />